“And God saw everything that he had made, and behold, it was very good. And there was evening and there was morning, the sixth day.” (Gen 1:31)

 The phrase, “And God saw that it was good,” is repeated by the writer of Genesis after each day of creation.
 God was pleased with what He had made.
 There was nothing wrong with it.
 No flaws whatsoever.
 Everything worked perfectly.
 This contradicts the scientific account of origins which says that evolution produced an almost endless series of flawed organisms until one could survive the harsh realities of an inhospitable environment.
 This history of repeated failures is supposedly chronicled in the fossil record.

 But the fossil record is a record of death and destruction, certainly not something that God would call ‘good.’
-According to the biblical account, there was no such thing as death until the first man disobeyed God’s command.
+According to the biblical account, there was no such thing as death until man disobeyed God.
 So according to the Bible, the fossil record cannot predate the creation of man.
 It is most likely the result of a global judgment recorded in Genesis 6 when God drowned the earth because mankind had grown so wicked.

 Jesus Himself Showed Us How Creation Works

 Science cannot draw inferences about origins based on direct observations because there were no scientists around at the time to make any observations.
-It has to make assumptions based on conjecture about what can be known from the existing world.
-Only three other times since the founding of the universe was creation repeated and scientists weren’t there to observe those either.
-Jesus’ very first miracle was an act of creation — He turned water into wine at the wedding in Cana.
-The other two times Jesus exercised His powers of creation was when He multiplied a few fish into thousands of fish – enough to feed a multitude of hungry people.
-On those occasions, He did not make the people wait for long ages while He evolved their meal from a single cell or an embryo.
+It has to make assumptions based on conjecture about what can be known from the present world.
+There are only five other acts of creation recorded in the Bible and scientists weren’t there to observe those either.
+They were all repeat performances by the original Creator.
+Jesus turned water into wine at the wedding in Cana (Jn 2:9).
+He multiplied a few fish into a banquet of thousands of fish on two other occasions (Mt 14:17; Mk 6:43).
+In those instances, He did not starve the hungry throngs while He evolved their meal.
 He created full grown fish instantly.
-Thus He proved then that He does not need evolution to do His creative work.
-If He could instantly multiply fish by the thousands for hungry multitudes on earth, He could certainly create them in the beginning without starting from a single cell or even an embryo.
+Two other times he filled his disciples’ nets full of fish when they couldn’t catch anything.
+(Lk 5:4; Jn 21:6) Thus He proved that He does not need evolution to do His creative work.
+If He could instantly multiply fish by the thousands for hungry multitudes on earth and fill His disciples’ nets to overflowing with a word, He could certainly create them in the the first place without starting from a single cell or even an embryo.
 And if He could do it with fish, He most certainly could do it with other living things.

 What to Trust?
 Science or God’s Word